iluuu1994/nullsafe-operator-rfc/rfc.md

 $baz = $foo?->bar()?->baz;
 ```

 When the left hand side of the operator evaluates to `null` the execution of the entire chain will stop and evalute to `null`.
-When it not `null` it will behave exactly like the normal `->` operator.
+When it is not `null` it will behave exactly like the normal `->` operator.

 ### Short circuiting